tgc-bot/FourAcesContracts/Membership.md

     7. By continuing to play or be present after changes or revisions are made, you agree to be bound by the revised Terms.

     8. For changes to these Terms of Membership, please refer to the section on Motions and Amendments.
+Specifically, this Contract may be modified by a Motion that clearly sets out an agenda to do so and is ratified under the terms in the section named above.

     9. Even if some part of this contract is, for any reason, made to be invalid or unenforceable, all other sections of this contract